Preventing Hairballs through Proper Grooming

 Regular Brushing

 Invest in a high-quality cat brush or comb suitable for your feline’s coat type.
 Regular brushing helps to remove loose hair before it gets ingested, reducing the chances of hairball formation.
-It’s especially important for long-haired cats who are more prone to excessive shedding.
+It is especially important for long-haired cats who are more prone to excessive shedding.
 Start with gentle strokes and gradually increase the pressure as your cat becomes comfortable with the grooming process.

 Bathing